Pearls Before Swine by Stephan Pastis for February 17, 2019

 61. Missing large

-amaryllis2 Premium Member about 5 years ago
+amaryllis2 Premium Member over 5 years ago

 I suddenly need to go book my first-ever trip to Europe, and I am very grateful to you for that.
 Thank you, Mr. Pastis.